Context

 The key aim of grassland management for biodiversity is to reduce soil fertility.
 This will ensure that grass growth is less vigorous and will require fewer cuts.
 It will also encourage greater diversity of plant species, resulting in more wildflowers and associated wildlife.

-Cut and Collect
+Cut and collect

 Cutting frequency